 Dan Buri is the son of an indie author.
 His father has two published books and countless article credits to his name.
 He has his father to blame for his passion for writing.
 Dan’s first collection of short fiction, Pieces Like Pottery, is an exploration of heartbreak and redemption.
 His writing is uniquely heartfelt and explores the depths of the human struggle and the search for meaning in life.

-Dan’s non-fiction works have been distributed online and in print for over a decade, including publications in Pundit Press, Tree, Summit Avenue Review, American Discovery, and TC Huddle.
-The defunct and very well regarded Buris On The Couch, was a He-Says/She-Says blog musing on the ups and downs of marriage with his wife.
+Dan’s non-fiction works have been distributed online and in print for nearly two decades, including publications in Pundit Press, Tree, Summit Avenue Review, American Discovery, and TC Huddle.
+The defunct and very well regarded Buris On The Couch was a He-Says/She-Says blog musing on the ups and downs of marriage with his wife.

 Dan’s day job is as a lawyer in the Pacific Northwest.
 He has been recognized by Intellectual Asset Magazine as one of the World’s Top 300 Intellectual Property Strategists every year since 2010.
-He lives in Oregon with his wife and two-year-old daughter.
+He lives in Oregon with his wife, three-year-old daughter, and one-year-old son.
+His children make him smile each and every day.
 (It should go without saying, but nothing on this website is or should be considered legal advice of any form.)

 Pieces Like Pottery